AppleJuiceSnake/DollopOS/README.md

 # How To Use DollopOS
 Make sure you run "main.py" to start DollopOS

+Varous settings can be changed by changing the contents of the text files in the settings folder.

-You can change the background by editing settings/background.txt, although, please note that you can't change the length of the name of the file, sorry!
+Although, please note that you can't change the length of the files, sorry!

 # Other Information